 - Swipe down from the top of the phone to open Quick Settings.

-- Tap on Link to Windows in the Quick Settings menu.
+- Press and hold on the Link to Windows button in the Quick Settings menu until Link to Windows settings open.

-6 On the Samsung Android phone, tap on Link your phone and PC or Is there a QR code on your PC?. (see screenshots below)
+6 On the Samsung Android phone, tap on the Sign in using the QR code on your PC. (see screenshot below)

-7 On the Samsung Android phone, tap on Continue. (see screenshot below)
+7 On the Samsung Android phone, tap on Continue on the phone. (see screenshot below)

-11 Click/tap on Get started. (see screenshot below)
+12 On your Windows 11 PC, click/tap on Continue. (see screenshot below)

 That's it,